itscodenation/curriculum-15-16/units/11-bootstrap/lessons/1-whatIsBootstrap/README.md

 #####Installation

 We first need to bring Bootstrap into our project.
-We do this by bringing the CDN to a link tag in the head ``<link>`` tag in the ``<head>...</head>`` section of our page.
+We do this by bringing the CDN to a link tag in a ``<link>`` tag in the ``<head>...</head>`` section of our page.
 Since I can't remember the Bootstrap CDN I am going to do a Google search for Bootstrap CDN.

 ![Imgur](http://i.imgur.com/MgMIGZz.png)